 Laparoscopy has always been a preferred form of operation over traditional surgical methods as the incisions made here are smaller than traditional surgery scars, and entail a faster recovery period.
-However advancements in science and technology has introduced a far better, faster and safer means of surgery, called single incision laparoscopic surgery (SILS).
+However, advancements in science and technology have introduced a far better, faster, and safer means of surgery, called single incision laparoscopic surgery (SILS).

 A flexible scope and instruments that easily move in the body, and which can produce images from practically all angles are used in single incision laparoscopic surgery.
 This instrument provides surgeons with a larger field view and helps them avoid collision of different instruments that generally occur in small spaces during an operation.

 This is a great improvement and advancement over conventional laparoscopy where instead of only one incision, 3-4 small incisions are made on the abdomen.
 This in turn means that single incision laparoscopic surgery is less painful and provides speedy recovery when compared to conventional laparoscopy.

 Single-incision laparoscopic surgery is most beneficial to kidney donors who are healthy people wishing to do good by donating their organs.
 With this surgery, they can now donate their organs without much pain or complications, and best cosmetic results.

 SILS technique is also widely used for removing kidney tumors, damaged kidneys, adrenal glands and also to treat some congenital urological disorders.
 The only important factor to remember here is that the procedure should be performed by an expert and trained personnel as the operation is performed through a single incision and thus, limited space.